LMTrain/movie-app/README.md

 # movie-app
-Using Next.js (Next 9), React (React 16+) and Node to build an Isomorphic Website, including SEO, Blog, Deployment..
+Using Next.js (Next 9), React (React 16+) and Node to build a Movie app, an Isomorphic Website, including SEO, Blog, Deployment..

+## Fetch Data from DB